We’ve all heard our dental professional go on about how wonderful and great electric toothbrushes are, or we see the advertisements online and on TV.

 When the bristles are frayed and out of shape, they will not bend underneath the gumline to clean it out.
 Its not just some marketing gimmick to get you to buy more, its because the effectiveness of the brush is reduced.

-You don’t need the most expensive model, even the cheaper versionOpens in a new tab. has everything you need, including the pressure sensor!
-However, I prefer this Oral-bOpens in a new tab. because the battery lasts 2 weeks… perfect for when I travel!
+You don’t need the most expensive model, even the cheaper version has everything you need, including the pressure sensor!
+However, I prefer this Oral-b because the battery lasts 2 weeks… perfect for when I travel!

 Never buy generic brush heads